 77. Sit in the back of the room for the best views at Disney Junior – Live on Stage.
 Sitting too close will block a lot of the activity since the stage is high and the characters pop up from the below the stage.

-78. Be at the Fantasmic! amphitheater at least an hour before show time.
+78. Be at the Fantasmic! amphitheater at least thirty minutes before show time.
 Don’t worry about being bored, there is a fun pre-show to keep you entertained.

 79. Want to be the rebel spy in Star Tours: The Adventures Continue?
 Don’t put your 3D glasses on until the ride actually starts.
 This will increase your chance of being picked!
 (Thanks Guide2WDW!)